19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (b) a decision on any matter which may, in accordance with any provision of this Act or the by-laws, only be made by the management corporation pursuant to a unanimous resolution, a special resolution, a 90% resolution, a resolution by consensus or at a general meeting of the management corporation; or

-(c) any matter referred to in section 59 and specified in a resolution of that management corporation passed for the purposes of that section.
+(c) a decision on any matter referred to in section 59 and specified in a resolution of that management corporation passed for the purposes of that section.

 (3) Where an ordinary resolution of the management corporation so provides, a managing agent shall have and may exercise the powers and perform all the duties and functions of the chairperson, secretary or treasurer or the council of the management corporation or such of those powers, duties and functions as may be specified in the resolution.